jcgras/adventureTravel/index.md

 });
 ```

-We also use `Redux-Persist` to save the Redux store when the app is closed and `Redux-Thunk` middleware to write action creators that return a function instead of an action.
-This last element is the one that allows us to create actions such as `addBookmark` in the form of functions.
+We also use `Redux-Persist` to save the Redux store when the app is closed and `Redux-Thunk` middleware to write Action Creators that return a function instead of an action.
+This last element is the one that allows us to create actions such as `addBookmark` as functions.

 ##### **`/src/redux/store.js`**
 ``` js